HWilliams64/bc-regular-py/01_basics/README.md

 ## Key Concepts

-- Variables, assignment, and data types
+- Variable assignment, and data types
 - Console input and output
-- Use variables in If statements to branch your code
+- Flow control with if/else statements
-- Work with while loops
+- While loops and for loops

 ## Textbook Reading